gorn/rspreadsheet/DEVEL_BLOG.md

 ## Ideas/wishlist

-  * What should be returned when asking for row/cell outside used range?
-Currently it creates new row/cell on fly, but maybe it should only return nil, so the user needs to insert apropriate rows/cells himself before using them.
-However it spoils little bit syntax like spreadsheet.rows(5).cells(3) because if rows returns nil, that would fail and ugly constructs like spreadsheet.andand.rows(5).andand.cells(3) would be needed.
-The only way this could be acoided is by using something like "UncreatedRow" object.
-This concern falls to category "clash of worlds" like the indexing issue (0 vs 1 based) and many others. - now it returns "UncreatedRow/Cell" which is detached upon value assignement.
   * In future inntroduce syntax like ``sheet.range('C3:E4')`` for mass operations.
 Also maybe ``sheet.cells('C3')`` or ``sheet.cells(3, 'C')`` etc.
   * Trying to make row Enumerable - perhaps skipping empty or undefined cells.
-  * Accessors for nonempty/defined cells.
   * Maybe insted two syntaxes for accessing cell, we make both of them do the same and return Proxy object which would act either as value or cell.
-  * Allow any of these:
-    * ``book['Spring 2014']`` as alternative to ``book.worksheets('Spring 2014')`` ?
-    * ``sheet.cells('F13')`` as alternative to ``sheet.cells(14,5)`` ?
   * Document that there is a little distinction betwean RSpreadsheet and RSpreadsheet::Workbook.
 The former delegates everythink to the other.
   * allow `book.worskheets.first` syntax
   * allow `sheet.cells.sum { |cell| cell.value }